adam-chalmers/SampleRESTServer/README.md

 ```
 npm install -g node-sass
 ```
 We're using -g here to install it globally, and make node-sass available on the command line.
 (Note that it will be installed to %appdata%/npm, which should also have been added to your user environment variables.
-If you're getting errors saying node-sass wasn't found, try restarting your pc.).
+If you're getting errors saying node-sass wasn't found, try restarting your pc).

 Create a new folder in the application root, called 'scss'.
 Here's where we're going to store our sass files.
 We'll be creating three: style.scss, _general.scss and _pages.scss.
 Note that we've left the scss folder outside of the public folder, as we don't need to serve our sass files to clients - only the compiled css file is required.
-Note also the underscores preceeding the partial file filenames - these tell sass that these files shouldn't be compiled into files themselves.

 style.scss:
 ```